RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Overview/README.md

 # RAK4270 WisDuo LPWAN Module

-Thank you for choosing **RAK4270 WisDuo LPWAN Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK4270 WisDuo LPWAN Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentation for your product.

 - [Quick Start Guide](/Product-Categories/WisDuo/RAK4270-Module/Quickstart/)
 - [AT Command Manual](/Product-Categories/WisDuo/RAK4270-Module/AT-Command-Manual/)